chrischantheman/chrischantheman.github.io/_pages/about.md

 featured_image: /images/about/linkedin_profile_chrischan.jpg
 ---

 I'm currently living in San Jose and work at [Box Inc](https://www.box.com).
 I graduated from [UCSC](https://www.ucsc.edu/) with a degree in Computer Engineering.
-I've worked in the technology, finance & e-commerce industries over the span of my professional career in large and mid-size companies on various products & projects.
-I traditionally have been very good at execution, managing personalities, story-telling & analyzing user data from my experience in project, program & technical product management.
+I've worked in the technology, finance, e-commerce & SaaS industries over the span of my professional career in large and mid-size companies on various products & projects.
+I traditionally have been very good at execution, managing personalities, story-telling & building tools from my experience in project, program & technical product management.
 I'm currently attending [SCU](https://www.scu.edu/) for my MBA (class of '20).
 I plan to move towards startups in the near future.

 ## Interests
 * Asking questions